-Are you looking for a fun ESL icebreaker or warmer for your adults students?
-Then you’ll need to keep on reading for more details about this group therapy icebreaker activity.
+Are you looking for a fun ESL activity for your adults students?
+Then you’ll need to keep on reading for more details about this group therapy activity.

 Materials Required: None

 Time: 5-15 minutes (depends on class size, but if too large, put students into groups of 5-6 people)

 Group therapy is a fun activity for ESL students.
 It’s not kid-friendly though!
 In the style of an AA meeting, students sit in a circle if possible and introduce themselves, “My name is _____, and I’m _____.”
 Instead of finishing with “. . . and I’m an alcoholic,” finish with a problem they have learning English, such as using articles, the present perfect or imperatives correctly or conjugating verbs.
 They should then solicit tips and tricks from their classmates.